Mortgage Origination Fee: The Inside Scoop

 Mortgage origination fees are usually paid as part of closing costs.
 In addition to your down payment, closing costs may include the following, although they can vary depending on whether the transaction is a purchase or refinance.

-- Origination fee: As mentioned before, this can be anywhere between 0.5% – 1% of the loan amount and is used to cover such things as the processing and underwriting of your loan.
+- Origination fee: As mentioned before, this can be anywhere between 0.5% – 1% of the loan amount before prepaid interest points and is used to cover such things as the processing and underwriting of your loan.

 - Application fee: Lenders often treat this fee a bit like a deposit.
 You get it back if the loan closes.
 If it doesn’t close, you may lose some or all that.
 The reason for this is that lenders will often use it toward covering the cost of an appraisal or credit check.